-Glastonbury 2024: When is it, when do tickets go on sale, and who might headline?
+Glastonbury 2024: When is it, when do tickets go on sale and who might headline?

 The sun had barely gone down on Sir Elton John's headline slot at Glastonbury's Pyramid Stage on Sunday before festival fans started looking ahead to next year's event.

-So here's a quick look at when it will take place, how to get tickets, and who could headline Glasto 2024.
+So here's a quick look at when it will take place, how to get tickets and who could headline Glasto 2024.

 When will it take place?